mariusGundersen/gulp-wrap-layout/README.md

 #### data
 Type: `Object`

-The data object that is passed on to the [lodash](http://lodash.com/docs#template) template call.
+The data object that is passed on to the [ejs](https://www.npmjs.com/package/ejs#example) template call.

 #### options
 Type: `Object`

-The options object that is passed on to the [lodash](http://lodash.com/docs#template) template call.
+The options object that is passed on to the [ejs](https://www.npmjs.com/package/ejs#example) template call.

+### wrap.ejs

+Access the [ejs](https://www.npmjs.com/package/ejs) object directly

 ## License